 As exciting as this surge in pharma clinical research is, it’s important to acknowledge the challenges facing the industry as well.
 Perhaps the biggest challenge is an economic one: While spending on research and development in pharma is increasing, return on investment has been in decline:

-Behind this trend are several factors, including rising clinical trials costs, increasing competition from generics, and low market-arrival rates.
+Behind this trend are several factors, including rising clinical trial costs, increasing competition from generics, and low market-arrival rates.
 And the consequences are hard to overstate: estimates on the cost of a failed clinical trial range from $800 million to $1.4 billion.

-Pharma Clinical Research and Technology
+Pharmaceutical Clinical Research and Technology